nelhage/taktician/README.md

 analyzetak -white -move 10 FILE.ptn
 ```

-Or use `-final` to evaluate the final position on the board.
+With no `-move` argument, `analyzetak` will analyze the final position
+of the PTN file.

 By default, `analyzetak` will search for up to 1m before returning a
 final assessment.
 Use `-limit 2m` to give it more time, or `-depth 5`